 At Level 4 of DL-AutoML, the prior knowledge required for a specific data and task is encoded by some meta-model.
 Given training data, this meta-model is capable of inventing the family of architectures needed for the task at hand, and can offer prior knowledge on the architecture hyper-parameters.
 Using this knowledge, a NAS procedure can be applied to automatically find the best model for the problem.

-The goal of DL-AutoML is to simplify the use of deep learning and to make the incredible power of DL accessible to everyone.
+The goal of Deep Learning-AutoML is to simplify the use of deep learning and to make the incredible power of DL accessible to everyone.
 In recent years, certain automation levels of DL-AutoML have become widely used and are offered by many tech companies.

-This article provides a tiered definition of the term DL-AutoML.
+This article provides a tiered definition of the term Deep Learning-AutoML.
 We first defined the various stages needed to bring a DL algorithm from idea to production.
 Then we used these steps to define the different levels of automation for DL-AutoML.
 We believe that this field will continue to grow.
 Eventually, deploying deep learning will be done in the press of a button.
-To read about Deci’s developments in the field of DL-AutoML, download our whitepaper.
+To read about Deci’s developments in the field of Deep Learning-AutoML, download our whitepaper.